microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/languageproficiency.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The languageProficiency resource type provides detailed information about the languages the user has associated with themselves in various services or experiences.
+The [languageProficiency](languageproficiency.md) resource type provides detailed information about the languages a user has added to their [profile](profile.md).

 Inherits from [itemFacet](itemFacet.md).